hediet/vscode-debug-visualizer/extension/README.md

 `Viz.js` (Graphviz) is used for rendering.

-## Integrated Data Extractors
+## JavaScript/TypeScript Integrated Data Extractors

-Data extractors convert arbitrary values into visualizable data.
+Data extractors convert arbitrary values into data consumable by visualizers.
 They live in the debugee.
-The following data extractors are injected automatically by this extension.
+The following data extractors are injected automatically into the debugee by this extension when using the `node`, `node2`, `extensionHost` or `chrome` debug adapter.
 Custom data extractors can be registered too.
+See the package `@hediet/debug-visualizer-data-extraction` and its [README](../data-extraction/README.md) for the implementation and its API.
+Also, a global object of name `hedietDbgVis` with helper functions is injected.

 ### ToString